IvanGael/Go-LispInterpreter/README.md

 - Subset of Lisp: basic arithmetic operations, conditionals, and function definitions.
 - Parse Input: A parser to read and tokenize Lisp expressions.
 - Evaluate Expressions: An evaluator that recursively processes expressions, handling atoms, function calls, and special forms.
+- Format function to handle the formatting of the string based on the provided arguments.
 - Define Built-in Functions: Functions like addition, subtraction, multiplication, division and conditionals.
 - Support User-Defined Functions: Allow users to define their own functions using defun.
 - Support for lambda functions, local variables bindings(let) and logical operations(and, or and not)
 - Support for basic list operations (car, cdr, cons, length, and append)
+- Support for reading and execution of a Lisp script from file
 - Create a REPL: Build a Read-Eval-Print Loop (REPL) for interactive use.

 ### Example Interaction